severdia/shakespeare-obsidian/scripts_source/markdown/Henry V/Act 5, Scene 2.md

 *France.
 The French King’s apartment in Troyes.*

-*Enter, at one door, King Henry, Exeter, Bedford, Gloucester, Warwick, Westmorland, and other Lords; at another, Queen Isabel, the King of France, the Duke of Burgundy, Katherine, Alice, and other French.*
+*Enter, at one door, King Henry, Exeter, Bedford, Gloucester, Warwick, Westmorland, and other English Lords; at another, Queen Isabel, the King of France, the Duke of Burgundy, Katherine, Alice, and other French.*

 **K. HEN.**
 ==1==Peace to this meeting, wherefore we are met!